 The Tribe invites qualified contractors to submit proposals based on the scope of work and conditions contained in this RFP.
-The purpose of this request for proposals (RFP) is to obtain a contractor(s) to develop culturally relevant, place based curriculum units for the 4th, 8th, and 10th grade about the Coquille Indian Tribe.
-Curriculum units must follow the attached lesson plan format, and be aligned with the academic content standards adopted under ORS 329.045.
+The purpose of this request for proposals (RFP) is to obtain a contractor(s) to develop culturally relevant, place based curriculum units for 6th and 11th grade about the Coquille Indian Tribe.
+Curriculum units/lesson plans must follow the attached lesson plan format, and be aligned with the academic content standards adopted under ORS 329.045.
 The units must be unique to Coquille Tribe experiences, including tribal history, sovereignty, culture, treaty rights, government, socioeconomic experiences, and current events.